mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Monit.md

 	sudo mkdir -p /etc/monit/conf.d

-Follow the `monit` log to see it in action:
+Follow the Monit log to see it in action:

     sudo tail -f -n 200 /var/log/monit.log

-If a service becomes “unmonitored” then just remove the `monit` state file like this:
+If a service becomes “unmonitored” then just remove the Monit state file like this:

     sudo rm /var/lib/monit/state

-Restart `monit` and all should be good:
+Restart Monit and all should be good:

     sudo service monit restart

-#### Create a custom `monit` Apache status monitoring rule.
+#### Create a custom Monit Apache status monitoring rule.

 First, check to see if the `apache2.pid` file exists:

     ls -la /var/run/apache2.pid

-Now create the actual Apache monitoring rule for `monit`:
+Now create the actual Apache monitoring rule for Monit:

     sudo nano /etc/monit/conf.d/apache2.conf